 Students who are accepted into a master’s degree program and wish to withdraw formally must declare their intentions with Graduate Professional Studies by completing a Withdrawal Notification Form available at http://www.brandeis.edu/gps/students/studentresources/forms.html.

 Should a withdrawn student decide at a future point to continue in his/her program, it may be necessary for the student to re-apply for admission.
 In this case there is no guarantee that previously completed courses will be applicable to current program requirements.
 Graduate Professional Studies strongly recommends that students contact the office with any questions or concerns in this regard.

 Additional policies and procedures pertaining to academic status and regulations may be found within the Student Handbook available at http://www.brandeis.edu/gps/students/studentresources/policiesprocedures/index.html

-Following admission to the Master of Science in Project and Program Management, students are expected to: Promptly complete and return a Program Planning Form, accepting the offer of admission.
-Participate in a Program Orientation webinar (1 hour), generally offered monthly.
-Complete the Student Distance Learning (DL) Orientation course (self-paced course requiring approximately 3 to 6 hours of work), available following participation in a Program Orientation session.
+Following admission to the Master of Science in Project and Program Management, students are expected to: Complete the Student Distance Learning (DL) Orientation course (self-paced course requiring approximately 3 to 6 hours of work), available following participation in a Program Orientation session.
 Regularly communicate with their assigned academic advisor to finalize financing plans, register for [...]

 Your success is the goal of every member of Brandeis University’s team.
 We have developed a multi-tiered support network that ensures a rich and rewarding experience: Instructors The personalized attention from your instructors will engage and challenge you.
 They are also available to provide support and coaching at a personal level that is difficult to [...]